Find Trade Colleges

 The states with the most job growth for Coil Winder, Taper, or Finisher are Arizona, Colorado, and Georgia.
 Watch out if you plan on working in Idaho, Missouri, or New Hampshire.
 These states have the worst job growth for this type of profession.

-Coil Winder, Taper, or Finisher Average Salary
+What is the Average Salary of a Coil Winder, Taper, or Finisher

-The average yearly salary of a Coil Winder, Taper, or Finisher ranges between $23,340 and $53,530.
+The typical yearly salary for Coil Winders, Tapers, and Finishers is somewhere between $23,340 and $53,530.

 undefined